vmware-archive/chaperone/docs/setup.md

 the dns table of the system running the browser that accesses the application.

-Open a browser to http://(XXX)-ui.corp.local and http://(XXX)-admin-ui.corp.local, thereafter you should see the guis.
+Open a browser to http://(XXX)-ui.corp.local and http://(XXX)-admin-ui.corp.local, thereafter you should see the Web UIs.
 Fill in the forms with environment specific data, and 'Save' will store the answers in an answerfile.yml later used by the ansible playbooks..